hk-mars/mona-lisp/design-principles.md

 ## brevity
 what you like about abstraction.
 By brevity I don't mean that programs should require fewer characters.
-That counts for something, but it is more important to require fewer tokens. -- Paul G.
+That counts for something, but it is more important to require **fewer tokens**. -- Paul G.

-Mathematical expression(elegance form) is always a good way of abstraction for design brevity, list and lisp(list processing) are the examples, but be remember it is not the goal.
+Mathematical expression(elegant-forms) is always a good way of abstraction for brevity design, list and lisp(list processing) are the examples, but remember it is not the goal.

-Strategical rules(defined constraints or format, but redefinable), is a needed way for design brevity, but it only be used for improving the limitations of system.
+Strategical rules(defined constraints or format, but **redefinable**), is a needed way for brevity design, but it only be used for fixing the problems of the limitations of system.

 Forced rules MUST never be used, it makes the design less brevity and broken.

+**Here, remember:**
+> For system framework design, strategical-rules way always play the second role.

+**Frist we should design the prototype framework of the system from elegant-forms way, we call it "prototype framework".
+After this stage, we start to design the "perfect framework", which means we should consider the limitations of prototype framework itself and applications.
+The strategical-rules way used to fix this problem.**

 #### by-product of vigor
 Two sentences with the same meaning: